Q&A Monday: Blue Screen of Doom

-I turned of my computer normally yesterday and used it for no more than half an hour.
+I turned off my computer normally yesterday and used it for no more than half an hour.
 I tried turning it on this morning and the blue screen of death showed up.
-It reset and this time showed me the black screen which tells me that Windows was not successfully shut down along with the choices of booting it normally, in safe mode, in safe mode with networking and so on.
+It reset and this time showed me the black screen which tells me that Windows was not successfully shut down along with the choices of booting it normally, in safe mode, in safe mode with networking, and so on.
 So I chose all of them and I keep getting this blue screen.
-I cant even start Windows.
+I can’t even start Windows.
 What can I do?

 Note for Prior to Install:

 Repairing a Windows XP installation is valuable when you need to keep your programs and data intact but need to restore the Windows XP system files to their original state.
 This is often an easy fix for complicated Windows XP issues.
 Even though a repair installation does not alter any programs or data, other than Windows XP itself, I always highly advise that you take precautions in the rare event that something will go horribly wrong and you lose all data.
 That means that if there’s anything you want to keep you should back it up to a CD or another drive before beginning this process.

 To begin the Windows XP repair process, you will need to boot from the Windows XP CD.
 Watch for a Press any key to boot from CD… message similar to the one shown below.
 If for some reason you do not press a key (or miss it), your PC will attempt to boot to Windows XP, If this happens, all you need to do is to reboot your computer and try again.

 The Windows Setup screen will appear and a number of files and drivers will start to load.
 This will be similar to when you installed Windows the first time.

 After the necessary files and drivers are loaded, the Windows XP Professional Setup screen will appear.
 You want to Press Enter to set up Windows XP now.
 Even though you might be tempted to select the second option to repair a Windows XP installation, the Recovery Console is not the way we want to go, because we want to truly perform a complete repair installation.